espressif/esp-faq/docs/en/software-framework/peripherals/adc.rst

 When using ESP32's ADC to detect the power supply voltage, is it necessary to divide the voltage?
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  The ADC reference voltage of ESP32 is 1100 mV, but the ADC measurable range can be increased by internal attenuation.
-For more information on the measurable range, please refer to `ADC Attenuation <https://docs.espressif.com/projects/esp-idf/zh_CN/latest/esp32/api-reference/peripherals/adc.html#adc-attenuation>`__.
-If it exceeds the range, voltage division is required.
+  The ADC reference voltage of ESP32 is 1100 mV, but the ADC measurable range can be increased by configuring the internal attenuation.
+For more information on the measurable range, please refer to `ADC Section <https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf>`__ in the chip datasheet.
+If the measurable range cannot satisfy your requirement, please add an external voltage division circuit.

 -----------------